shabiel/VistA/Documentation/plan-6-monographs/plan6-final.rst

 There is no need to install the KIDS build into VistA as all the modified code and data are already integrated.
 The docker images also contain the Korean ICD-10 instead of the US version.

+Do note that the docker images are configured for Korean.

 This `link <http://smh101.com/articles/p6/plan6-docker.html>`__ has a couple of screenshots for the OSEHRA VistA 6 docker image.